Frequently Asked Questions

 Normally, you should be able to get credit against the 60 points of non-law papers in the first year and 30 points of electives – ie a total of 90 points.

-- I left school some time ago and haven’t completed any tertiary study, would I be able to get on to the law degree?
+- I left school some time ago and haven’t completed any tertiary study, would I be able to enrol in Part I of the law degree?

 - Can students cross-credit law papers from an overseas university?